EndPointCorp/end-point-blog/2012/03/15/railsadmin-custom-action-case-study.html.md

   'icon-check'
 end
 ```
-Now, this is what I call "customized"!
+Now, this is what I call “customized”!

 The last step is, perhaps, the most important, because it actually processes the action.
 In this case, the action sets the *approved* attribute to *true* for the object.
 The code needs to be placed into the controller context.
 To do so we wrap it in the following block: